 Abstract: Although immunosuppressants in the treatment of myasthenia have been available for several decades, population-based studies describing drug utilization in myasthenia patients are scarce.
 We aimed in this study to describe the treatment of myasthenia in Denmark in more recent years with emphasis on use of oral immunosuppressant agents.

-We identified a nation-wide cohort of incident myasthenia patients in Denmark from 1996 to 2013 and tracked their use of drugs over the entire period using data from nationwide registers.
-Patients with myasthenia were classified according to utilization of specific immunosuppressants (e.g. prednisolone) as 'never user' or 'ever user'.
-We used Kaplan-Meier (K-M) and proportion of patients covered (PPC) curves to describe treatment onset and termination.
+We identified a nationwide cohort of incident myasthenia patients in Denmark from 1996 to 2013 and tracked their use of drugs over the entire period using data from nationwide registers.
+Patients with myasthenia were classified according to utilization of specific immunosuppressants (e.g. prednisolone) as "never user" or "ever user".
+We used Kaplan-Meier (K-M) and Proportion of Patients Covered (PPC) curves to describe treatment onset and termination.

 We identified 928 patients (52% female) with incident myasthenia in the study period.
 Overall, 638 (69%) were treated with prednisolone and 506 (55%) with azathioprine.
-Treatment with prednisolone and azathioprine within 2 years of myasthenia diagnosis was initiated in 462 (56%) and 366 (45%).
-Only one of four myasthenia patients (n = 231) did not receive oral immunosuppressive treatment at any time in the study period.
+Treatment with prednisolone and azathioprine within two years of myasthenia diagnosis was initiated in 462 (56%) and 366 (45%).
+Only one out of four myasthenia patients (n=231) did not receive oral immunosuppressive treatment at any time in the study period.
 Prednisolone was stopped in most patients, whereas treatment with azathioprine was often continued throughout follow-up.

 In conclusion, we found that treatment of myasthenia in Denmark in recent years corresponded well to the expected clinical course of myasthenia and that most patients underwent long-term immunosuppression.

-Myasthenia gravis (myasthenia) is a relatively rare autoimmune disorder characterized by focal and/or generalized fatigable muscle weakness.
+Myasthenia gravis (myasthenia) is a relatively rare autoimmune disorder characterized by focal and/or generalized fatiguable muscle weakness.
 In most patients with myasthenia, antibodies to components of the neuromuscular junction, usually the acetylcholine receptor (AChR), can be found [1,2].

-Myasthenia patients are typically categorized according to age of onset, antibody status, thymus status and/or degree of muscle involvement (i.e. generalized myasthenia versus ocular myasthenia), all of which can influence treatment strategy and prognosis [1,3,4].
+Myasthenia patients are typically categorized according to age of onset, antibody status, thymus status and/or degree of muscle involvement (i.e., generalized myasthenia versus ocular myasthenia), all of which can influence treatment strategy and prognosis [1,3,4].

-Pyridostigmine is the first-line treatment in myasthenia and offers relief to most patients [1,5,6].
+Pyridostigmine is the first-line treatment in myasthenia and offers relief to most patients [1,5,7].
 The drug is administered almost exclusively for this indication and is initiated, with few exceptions, in all patients with myasthenia.
-A large proportion of myasthenia patients also require long-term immunosuppression with glucocorticoids and/or other immunosuppressants to achieve sufficient symptom control [3,6].
-Although immunosuppressants for the treatment of myasthenia have been available for several decades [7-10], studies describing how these drugs are used in myasthenia patients are scarce [11-14], and only two of these studies were conducted in large settings comprising multiple institutions [11,12].
+A A large proportion of myasthenia patients also require long-term immunosuppression with glucocorticoids and/or other immunosuppressants in order to achieve sufficient symptom control [3,7].
+Although immunosuppressants for the treatment of myasthenia have been available for several decades [12-15], studies describing how these drugs are used in myasthenia patients are scarce [16-19], and only two of these studies were conducted in large settings comprising multiple institutions [16,17].
 To our knowledge, no previous studies have provided long-term follow-up of myasthenia patient cohorts in a nationwide setting with emphasis on immunosuppressive treatment.